snipeso/preprocessing/docs/index.md

 Usually, this is overkill since most of the time there's the low-pass filter shortly after, but in some recordings, there is just so much line noise, that the LP filter doesn't completely get rid of it.
 In general, it doesn't hurt.

-2. **Low-pass filter.** This is done before resampling as a form of anti-aliasing.
+2. **Low-pass filter.** This is done before resampling as a form of anti-aliasing, and more generally removes non-brain activity (scalp EEG can't actually pick up anything over 100Hz from the brain, if not lower).
 Since I don't really care too much about the higher frequencies, much less their phase, I just implemented standard EEGLAB filter for this.

-3.
+3. **Downsampling.** This is usually optional if you didn't record data at insanely high sampling rates like I did.
+In general, it speeds things up to have lower srates.
+Rule of thumb is to have a sampling rate 3-5 times higher than your LP filter.

+4. **High-pass filter.** This is a more specially designed filter that tries to cut off the lower frequencies at exactly the value indicated (whereas the EEGLAB filter is more gradual, leaving intact frequencies a little lower than the HP cutoff).
+Importantly, the low-pass and high pass filters need to happen seperately (or so I'm told by engineering types).
+Also, better to do this filter after downsampling, since it takes a long time.